Hafiz Wahba: Career

 Wahba was made Saudi envoy to Vatican City.
 He was assigned for the mission of ambassador of Saudi Arabia to the United Kingdom on 10 November 1930 and held the post until 1956.
 In 1955 King Saud asked Wahba to return to Riyadh when the relations between Saudi Arabia and Britain became very tense because of the Buraimi dispute.
 The reason for the end of his term was the diplomatic crisis between Saudi Arabia and Britain following the Suez crisis.

 On 7 November 1933 the Saudi-American Treaty was signed by Robert W. Bingham, the American ambassador to Great Britain, on behalf of the United States and Hafiz Wahba on behalf of Saudi Arabia.
 Wahba accompanied King Abdulaziz in his meeting with Franklin D. Roosevelt on 14 February 1945.
 The same year Wahba was part of the Saudi Arabia's delegation at the San Francisco meeting of the United Nations.
-In May 1959 Wahba was named one of two representatives of the Saudi government as directors of the Arabian American Oil Company.
+He represented Saudi Arabia at the Palestine Conference held in London in October 1947.
+Wahba was named one of two representatives of the Saudi government as directors of the Arabian American Oil Company in May 1959.
 The other one was Abdullah Tariki.
 They were the first Saudi directors of the company.

 Wahba served as the Saudi ambassador to the United Kingdom for a second term from 15 November 1962 to 13 July 1966.
 It was his last office, and he retired from public posts.